Graham Reid | | 4 min read

-Lush, languid and ethereal, the album was largely made up of atmospheric pieces, four of the 14 tracks stretching past the six minute mark and Chaos spinning out to nine and a half minutes.
+Lush, languid and ethereal, the album was largely made up of opium-influenced atmospheric pieces by Kilbey, four of the 14 tracks stretching past the six minute mark and Chaos spinning out to nine and a half minutes.

 It still sold over 200,000 in the US but back home the critics were divided and the wider public which had embraced the Church from their jangle-pop and ragged rock days were bewildered.

 It also arrived just as grunge from Seattle was washing over the rock landscape and music like the Church’s which sounded uncommitted, indifferent and emotionally detached wasn’t fashionable.